This post may contain affiliate links. Read the full disclosure

 4. Anna Bay

-The beach itself is a great surf beach.
-There is also great fishing year-round, a friendly local dolphin population and plenty of rock pools to explore along the shore.
+The beach itself is a great surf beach with a friendly local dolphin population, good year-round fishing and rock pools along the shore.

 5. Blue Pool at Bermagui